 You might be able to get housing benefit to help pay your rent.
-For more information claiming housing benefit in Cheshire West visit the Housing Benefit page on this website.
+More information about claiming housing benefit in Cheshire West can be found on our Housing Benefit pages.

 In some areas you'll have to claim housing costs through Universal Credit instead.
-For more information on Universal Credit visit the Universal Credit page on this website.
+More information can be found on our Universal Credit page.

-Cheshire West and Chester Council's HELP scheme can assist people in need with items such as food vouchers or recycled goods.
+Our HELP Scheme can assist people in need with items such as food vouchers or recycled goods.